 SEO, or Search Engine Optimization, involves putting together the right pieces that make web pages look more attractive to search engines as a means to boost traffic.
 There are several factors to how search engines rank your website and its pages, for SEO writing specifically, they look at how your content is using specific targeted keywords that the search engines use to rank you within the search engine results page or SERP.

-The number one challenge when it comes to SEO writing is finding the balance between writing the content to help it rank higher and also still be interesting to the readers.
+The number one challenge when it comes to writing for SEO is finding the balance between writing the content to help it rank higher and also still be interesting to the readers.

 Getting Started with Writing SEO Content